 Although Accenture’s headquarters lie in Ireland, much of the operational administration occurs in New York and Chicago.
 The company’s management consulting division is headed by Group Chief Executive, Sander van ‘t Noordende, who joined Accenture in 1987 and became partner in 1999.

 Typical Accenture projects focus on efficiency, cost-cutting, and operations management, as opposed to market growth and development.
 The scope of your work as an analyst or consultant at Accenture will always be defined by the scope of the project you’re assigned to — if your client projects are focused on supply chain and not strategy, then you’re not going to get much strategy experience.
-However, you’ll have lots of opportunity to get your hands dirty – from generating business cases to managing a project office to actually supervising the engineers for implementation, Accenture works on the front lines.
+However, you’ll have lots of opportunities to get your hands dirty – from generating business cases to managing a project office to actually supervising the engineers for implementation, Accenture works on the front lines.

 The practice areas at Accenture reflect the operational nature of consulting projects at the firm: